 HEALTH & PHYSICAL EDUCATION

-In PE at BPS we run both a PMP Program (ran by the Prep teachers) and a PE program which from Prep – 2 has a major focus on the child’s motor skills and improving their hand/eye co-ordination, leading into many different sports for all year levels.
-During the warmer months (Term 1 and Term 4) we teach kids the basic rules and skills for cricket, ultimate Frisbee, rounders, tennis, basketball and netball etc. In the winter months (Terms 2 & 3) the sports we focus on include football, rugby, soccer, hockey as well as cross country and athletics.
+At BPS we run a PMP Program (Prep) and a PE program from Prep – Year 6 which has a major focus on the child’s motor skills and improving their hand/eye co-ordination, leading into many different sports for all year levels.
+During the warmer months (Term 1 and Term 4) we teach students the basic rules and skills for cricket, ultimate Frisbee, rounders, tennis, basketball and netball.
+In the winter months (Terms 2 and 3) there is a focus on football, rugby, soccer, hockey as well as cross country and athletics.

-There is a large emphasis put on teamwork and communication skills and encouraging the students to enjoy being active.
+There is an emphasis placed on teamwork, communication skills and encouraging the students to enjoy being active.

-We also run a number of whole school sports days throughout the year where we encourage the parents, families and wider community to get involved and come along to support.
-These include our Junior School Athletics and Senior School Athletics Day’s, Swimming Carnival, Cross Country Day, Footy Day and a number of others depending on the what is happening in the world of sport that year i.e. World Cup Rugby Day, Asian Cup Soccer Day etc. for example.
+We also run a number of whole school sports days throughout the year, where we encourage the parents, families and wider community to get involved and come along to support.
+These include our Junior and Senior School Athletics Day’s, Swimming Carnival, Cross Country Day, Footy Day and a number of others depending on what is happening in the world of sport that year – World Cup Rugby Day, Asian Cup Soccer Day, Olympics for example.

-Our Grade 3-6 students are given the opportunity to represent BPS at the District sports days such as District Swimming, District Cross Country and District Athletics throughout the year where our selected students compete against students from the other 9 Primary Schools in our District.
-After District their are Division, Region and State competitions for any students who make it through each level.
+Our Year 3 – 6 students are given the opportunity to represent BPS at the District sports days such as District Swimming, District Cross Country and District Athletics throughout the year where our students compete against students from other Primary Schools in our District.
+After District there are Division, Region and State competitions for any students who make it through each level.

-All grade 5/6 students also compete in selected sports at the Winter Lightning and Summer Lightning Premierships within our District competitions each year and a number of other selected students from this cohort will represent BPS at boys netball and girls football day along with Rugby Gala Day.
+All Year 5 and 6 students also compete in selected sports at the Winter and Summer Lightning Premierships within our District competitions each year with a number of students from this cohort representing BPS at boy’s netball and girls football day along with Rugby Gala Day.

 Boneo Primary School implement the Victorian Curriculum Levels F-10.